jaantollander/masters-thesis/content/10_introduction.md

 Other computing centers, such as the Oak Ridge Leadership Computing Facility (OLFC)  and National Computational Infrastructure (NCI), have also employed file system usage monitoring [@lustre-job-stats-metric-aggregation; @fine-grained-file-system-monitoring]
 A discussion with the admins of Aalto Scientific Computing (SciComp) revealed that they use a commercial product, the *View for ClusterStor* from Cray Inc [@view-for-clusterstor], for monitoring.
 Another example of a commercial product for monitoring is *DDN Insight* [@ddn-insight] from DataDirect Networks (DDN).

-There is also active research into developing and improving the performance of parallel file systems.
-For example, the paper [@io_load_balancing] proposes algorithmic improvements for load balancing on a parallel file system, and [@efficient-metadata-indexing] presents performance improvements for indexing and querying on large-scale storage systems.

 <!-- puhti -->
 We experiment with the file system usage monitoring on the *Puhti* cluster at CSC.